Malekingc/WeatherWithMe/README.md

 ### Project Description
 WeatherWithMe is a collaborate project that uses a dataset (dictionary) of city names with their coordinates (longitude, latitude).
 It uses a weather **API** in order to get weather information based on the coordinates of a city listed in the dataset.
-It uses of course, as requested, **Jinja2** to show the data requested by the user in order to generate an **HTML** web page.
+It uses of course, as requested, **Jinja2** in order to generate an **HTML** web page with the data requested by the user.

 ### License Information
 There is no license associated with this project